HowToSD/ComfyUI-Data-Analysis/docs/ug.md

 This node has been copied to display text without requiring the user to install the above custom nodes package.
 However, if you already have ComfyUI-Custom-Scripts, you can also use the Show Text node from the package.

 ## Displaying DataFrame contents
 Use **Pandas Show DataFrame** node.
-When the number of rows is large, Pandas automatically hides middle rows during string conversion, so the display size should be always manageable.
+When the number of rows is large, This node automatically hides middle rows during string conversion, so the display size should be always manageable.

+## Displaying Series contents
+Use **Pandas Show Series** node.

 ## Extracting DataFrame statistics
 Use **Pandas Summary** to extract statistics then connect the output to **Pandas Show Text** for display.